rnj0nes/RNJmisc/README.md

 one variable for the correlation, so the minimum detectable correlation is anti-conservative.

+# function_scoreit.r
+Defines a function scoreit that computes the sum of a set of indicators, uses predictive mean matching in the case of missing items, reports alpha and item-rest correlations. see function_itemrest.r

+# function_itemrest.r
+Computes item-sum of remainder of variables in a data frame correlations.
+Used by scoreit funciton (see function_scoreit.r)

 # vDd.r
 Provides a verbal descriptor on the size of a standardized mean difference effect size.
 Loosely following